The ultimate list of vegan and vegetarian foods that are a good source of Vitamin B12. Don’t miss out on this crucial nutrient.

 Most adults need 2.4 mcg of Vitamin B12 per day, which is easy to get through animal foods.

-Vitamin B12 is most abundant in animal products such as eggs, meat, diary, poultry and fish.
+Vitamin B12 is most abundant in animal products such as eggs, meat, dairy, poultry and fish.
 Interestingly, Vitamin B12 is made by microorganisms in the animal’s intestines or diet, but humans are not able to make their own Vitamin B12.

 In addition, plants aren’t able to make Vitamin B12, which is why you won’t find much Vitamin B12 in vegan foods.
 There are some rare instances of fermented foods having natural Vitamin B12 because the bacteria used to make the food produced this vitamin.